acp-lab/acplab-web/content/publication/gabrich-2020-modquad/index.md

 publishDate: '2024-11-18T23:48:37.343613Z'
 publication_types:
 - paper-conference
-publication: '*2020 International Conference on Robotics and Automation (ICRA)*'
+publication: In '*2020 International Conference on Robotics and Automation (ICRA)*'
+publication_short: In *ICRA 2020*

 links: